Love, Marriage & Divorce: Singles

-"Where Did We Go Wrong?" released as the second single on December 17, 2013.
+"Where Did We Go Wrong?" was released as the second single on December 17, 2013.
 The song was instantly given to fans once they had pre-ordered the album.
-The audio video was released to VEVO on December 19, 2013.
+The audio video was released to Vevo on December 19, 2013.

 Critical reception

 Love, Marriage & Divorce was met with positive reviews from critics.
 In his review for Cuepoint, Robert Christgau gave the album an A− rating, writing "weathered now, their mellow voices retain some lustre, and there’s narrative arc and emotional texture to the well-doctored material—hurting the one you don’t want to hurt, worrying about how she’s doing, makeup sex, post-split attraction.
 Yet amid these consistent songs, the single sole-composer credit stands out."

 Andy Kellman from AllMusic called the album a "solid addition to both artists' discographies," stating "on Love, Marriage & Divorce, Braxton and Babyface, creative partners going back to the early '90s, rekindle their musical relationship.
 Both endured broken marriages, and presumably it's those experiences that inform the material here – a succinct collection of 11 songs, eight of which are duets."

 Allan Raible from ABC News felt that "this record seems gloriously stuck in a time warp.
 Honestly, Babyface and Braxton give us a glimpsing reminder of what high-quality R&B radio used to offer its listeners.
 Even when the two are hitting the "divorce" part of the record, it never sounds like a downer.
 It's two pros rekindling the pop magic.
 Considering this is Babyface's first album in 7 years and Braxton's first album in 4 years, this album delivers a much needed shot in the arm.
 This record was an extremely smart move."
 Bangkok Post's Chanun Poomsawai felt that Love, Marriage & Divorce "may not necessarily reinvent the wheel, but it’s a proof that both R&B veterans are still on top of their game even after two decades in the business.
 The chemistry here is more than tangible [..]
 What’s more, there’s enough groove and sass to counterbalance the sentimental and nostalgic, and for a concept album that focuses heavily on the dissolution of a relationship, this is a clever and well thought-out move."